MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Update-PSModuleManifest.md

 Specifies the variables that the module exports.
 Wildcards are permitted.

-Use this parameter to restrict the variables that are exported by the module. **VariablesToExport** can remove variables from the list of exported variables, but it can't add variables to the list.
+Use this parameter to restrict which variables that are exported by the module.

 ```yaml
 Type: System.String[]